packit/dist-git-to-source-git/README.md

 ## Tests

-In `tests` test suite, you can find functional tests which convert real dist-git packages.
+In the `tests` test suite, you can find functional tests which convert real dist-git packages.

-They can be run inside container (`make build` and `make check-in-container`) or on localhost (`make check`).
+They can be run in a container (`make build-test-image` and `make check-in-container`) or on localhost (`make check`).

-- You can override container engine of your choice with env var `CONTAINER_ENGINE`.
+- You can override the container engine via the env var `CONTAINER_ENGINE`.
-- When running locally, have mock installed and set up -- last step of the testing is to build the generated SRPM from a source-git repo using `mock --rebuild -r centos-stream-x86_64`).
+- When running locally, have mock installed and set up -- the last step of the testing is to build the generated SRPM from a source-git repo using `mock --rebuild -r centos-stream-x86_64`).